qnoid/user_identity/README.md

 #Introduction
-This is server side implementation (on Rails) that supports [residence based on authentication][1] via email.
+This is server side implementation (on Rails) that supports [residence based authentication][1] via email.
 The app is deployed on heroku at http://user-identity-nsconf.herokuapp.com under qnoid's account.
 Database is regularly wiped out.
 Pull request to provide a scheduled task that periodically erases the db.